DogWaterDev/DogWaterDev/README.md

 ## I'm DogWaterDev, a pretty bad programmer from Germany.
 I'm currently working on learning Minecraft Plugins in Paper and just Java in general.
 ## I play a lot of games, and am open to collaboration.
 If you want to reach me, send me a message on discord at PotatonianDrakonian1337#2674
-# 🔭 I’m currently working on a plugin for Paper and a few school projects.
+# 🔭 I’m currently working on a 2D game engine in Java and a few school projects.

 <!--
 **DogWaterDev/DogWaterDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.